-As a private company facing an IPO, consider raising your private company D&O insurance limits to between \$5 million and \$10 million.
-You would do this to avoid providing a warranty statement for your full primary (first) layer of insurance at the time of IPO.
+As a private company contemplating an IPO or other going-public transaction, consider raising your private company D&O insurance limits to between \$5 million and \$10 million.
+You would do this to avoid providing a warranty statement for your full primary (first) layer of insurance at the time you go public.

 Large insurance programs typically have multiple layers.
 When a company puts in place a new layer of insurance that it didn't have before, the company usually has to make a warranty statement to the insurance carrier for the new layer.
 The warranty statement is a representation to the insurance carrier that the directors and officers know of nothing that is likely to give rise to a claim.
 Of course, items that Ds and Os disclose as exceptions to a clean warranty statement will typically be excluded under the policy.